kev-ms/factrory-fleet/apps/fluent-bit/README.md

 ### Update Fluent Bit Config

-Before running fluent bit on your corp monitoring cluster, you need to update the values in /apps/fluent-bit/autogitops/config.json to match your fleet and Grafana Cloud instance.
+Before running Fluent Bit on your corp monitoring cluster, you need to update the values in /apps/fluent-bit/autogitops/config.json to match your fleet and Grafana Cloud instance.

 The following values need to be set: